Erasmus+ traineeship grant

 Note that UHR carries out the assessment and decides which costs can be reimbursed.

-If you have children, you can apply for an inclusion grant, regardless of whether the child accompanies you on the traineeship or not.
+If you have children under the age of 18, you can apply for an inclusion grant, regardless of whether the child accompanies you on the traineeship or not.
 A family certificate from the Swedish Tax Agency – or an equivalent national agency – showing that you have children is required.
 There is no age limit for the child.

 The size of the grant depends on the length of your traineeship: